thimpat/analogger/README.md

 ```

 See LOG_CONTEXT.C1 in this example to categorise the functionality we want to monitor.
-For instance, LOG_CONTEXT.INVESTIGATING_TIMER_EFFECT could be a to display output related to something that has to
+For instance, LOG_CONTEXT.INVESTIGATING_TIMER_EFFECT could display output related to something that has to
 do with a timer.

 The "Testing log 2" log will not show up in the console or the terminal.